Virginia Tech® home

 • Submission of GRE general and subject tests is optional.

-For more information on our Ph.D. and Masters programs contact our Graduate Program Coordinator, Betty Wilkins.
+For more information on our Ph.D. and Masters programs, contact our Graduate Program Coordinator at gradphys@vt.edu.

 Shortly after the January 5th deadline, our Graduate Committee begins thoroughly reviewing all application materials before making offers.
 Typically, we start sending out offers during the first or second week in February.